Regardless of the type, the main purpose of MVP is to learn at the least possible cost.

 The MVP You Choose Depends on What You Want to Learn

-Now that we listed the key MVP types, let’s see how you should go about choosing one for your startup.
+Now that we have listed the key MVP types, let’s see how you should choose the right type for developing an MVP for your startup app.

-To do that, let’s recall what MVPs are all about.
-The main idea behind their concept is learning!
+To do that, let’s recall what is MVP for a startup and what it represents.
+The main idea behind the concept is learning!
 Learning about potential customers and what product they will love.

 So the type you choose mostly depends on what you want to learn.
 And on your of business, of course.